tanglijhu/ud120-projects-solution/README.md

 ud120-projects-solution
 =======================

-Solving starter project code for Udacity ud120 - Intro to ML course <br>
+Solving starter project code for Udacity ud120 - Intro to ML course.<br>
 Solving The codes in Python3.<br>
 The provided pre-processing codes have been converted into python3 syntax.